NATIONAL SWEETEST DAY

 In 1917 with war raging in Europe, many retailers encouraged patrons to “Get one for yourself and one for the boys overseas!”

 By April of 1918, the United States officially entered the war in Europe and with that came rationing.
 Sugar, as well as many other commodities, became scarce.
-The holiday that was starting to see such success was shelved.
+Sponsors shelved the holiday just as it was starting to see such success.

 With the end of the war in 1919, sweetness returned to October.
 So sweet in fact, Candy Day became an entire week.
 Then in 1923, the day kicked into the full charitable swing.